octaviusthe3rd/alu-shell/permissions/README.md

-The script 6-multiple_permissions grants multiple permissions to different users to the file hello The script 7-everybody grants executing permissions to all users The script 8-James_Bond takes away permissions from user and groups but gives all permissions to the other users
+The script 6-multiple_permissions grants multiple permissions to different users to the file hello The script 7-everybody grants executing permissions to all users The script 8-James_Bond takes away permissions from user and groups but gives all permissions to the other users The script 9-John_Doe changes the file permissions to the specified permissions